collect-intel/osccai-simulation/readme.md

-# Polis Simulation
+# OSCCAI Simulation

-This application simulates the core functionality of [Pol.is](https://pol.is/), a real-time survey and opinion analysis tool.
-It demonstrates how Polis analyzes participant opinions on various comments to identify consensus groups.
+This application simulates the core functionality of the "Collective Constitution Creator" process (adapted from [Pol.is](https://pol.is/), a real-time survey and opinion analysis tool), part of the Open-Source Collective Constitutional AI project.
+It demonstrates how this tool analyzes participant opinions on various comments to identify consensus groups, and how these groups can be used to create a constitution.

 ## Features